 Section 1: To operate as an educational organization on TSNO Bylaws, revised, on a non-profit basis; and

-Section 2: To promote and advance the quality of school health services and health education throughout the state.
+Section 2: To enhance whole student wellness and learning by strengthening school nursing practice.

 ARTICLE III – AFFILIATION

 The TSNO is a unified affiliate of the National Association of School Nurses, Incorporated (NASN.)
 TSNO Regional Affiliates (Regions) are comprised of TSNO/NASN members of geographic regions defined by Texas Education Agency (TEA.)